TownOfGrimlocke/Covenant/README.md

 19. Your character will maintain their criminal record.

 20. No flying.
-Flying is strictly prohibited over the Town Of Grimlock, unless you have been given permission prior to a Roleplay, Event or you are a bird flyer.
+Flying is strictly prohibited over the Town Of Grimlocke, unless you have been given permission prior to a Roleplay, Event or you are a bird flyer.
 This also includes Aerial Aircraft.

 21. Use of characters belonging to copyrighted universes are **Strictly** prohibited in Grimlocke.
 This also applies to terminology from copyrighted universes.